 For some kinds of assets, goods, or services, the current market value is easily known from current trading activity, especially where the market is essentially an "auction" market.

-market values of publicly traded stock shares and bonds, precious
+- The current market values of publicly traded stock shares and bonds, precious

 metals and minerals, and commodities such as oil, are knowable with

 near certainty from many kinds of information sources.

 - The market values of such actively traded items changes continuously, however, and any stated future market value has to be viewed as a less-than-certain estimate.